DLee1993/FEM-job-listings/README.md

 ## Overview

-The challenge is building out a results summary component and getting it as close to the design as possible.
+The challenge is building out a job listings component and getting it as close to the design as possible.
 For this challenge I attempted to use Tailwindcss for the first time.

 ### The challenge